cpske/ISP/assignment/week11/movie-rental2.md

 Before you start, verify that you correctly implemented the refactorings from the previous assignment.

-Even if your refactoring is correct, you may want to change some names to be similar to this.
+Even if your refactoring is correct, you may want to change some method names to match this.

 ## Verify The Previous Refactorings

 **PriceCode** is a class or enum for price codes.
 Either way, it should have the 2 methods shown below.
 If you are using Python and a class hierarchy, then it is OK not to have static constants for `new_release`, `normal`, `childrens`.

 For Java, use uppercase for constants (NEW\_RELEASE, NORMAL, CHILDRENS).
 The constants are (of course) static references to PriceCode (or subclass) objects.